 Rhinoplasty is frequently performed in combination with other complementary cosmetic surgery procedures such as cheek and chin implants, facial liposuction, or facial fat grafting to enhance the overall aesthetic result of the procedure.

-Dr. Hoefflin performs rhinoplasty surgery in Beverly Hills as an outpatient procedure in his state-of-the-art surgery center which conforms to the highest credentials.
+Dr. Hoefflin performs rhinoplasty surgery as an outpatient procedure in his state-of-the-art surgery center which conforms to the highest credentials.
 Rhinoplasty is performed under general anesthesia, administered by one of our board-certified anesthesiologists.
 The rhinoplasty procedure generally takes 1-2 hours, depending upon the level of desired sculpting.

 The incisions are often placed inside the nose where they are not visible.
 Depending on the desired outcome, incisions may instead be placed along the noses natural creases or on the columella (the skin separating the nostrils).
 During the rhinoplasty procedure, Dr. Hoefflin removes bone and cartilage from the septum to sculpt and recontour the nose.
 Often cartilage that was removed is used to fill in, reshape, and smooth out irregularities.
 Under Dr. Hoefflin’s expert care, patients can achieve a nose that is attractive and proportionate with little or no visible scaring.